FBI Believed Trump Adviser Carter Page Was Recruited And Conspiring With Russia, Documents Reveal

 The FBI released a redacted version of the Foreign Intelligence Surveillance Court application on Donald Trump’s former campaign advisor Carter Page.
 The documents reveal that the FBI believed that Page was targeted by Russia for recruitment, according to The Guardian.

-“The FBI believes that Page has been collaborating and conspiring with the Russian government,” according to the unredacted portions court application filed in October 2016.
+“The FBI believes that Page has been collaborating and conspiring with the Russian government,” according to the unredacted portions of the court application filed in October 2016.

 Page has denied being an agent of the Russian government and has not been charged with committing any crimes related to the matter.
 Carter Page resigned from the Trump team after it was reported that he was of interest to the FBI.